In memoriam Daniel Barclay

 For those with access to Facebook, there is a group In Remembrance of Daniel Barclay.

 Video of Dan's highlights on the TV show Quiz Kids.
-You will need the free software RealPlayer to see this 3-minute video.
-The show dedicated its 2007-8 season to Dan - see the dedication graphic.
+3 minutes in length - turn the volume way up to hear the audio.
+The TV show dedicated its 2007-8 season to Dan - see the dedication graphic.

 Some of the debate cases he ran - some serious, some very off-the-wall